gramexrecipes/gramex-ml-workshop/structure.md

 - Check Speech AI sample application built on Gramex https://ai.gramener.com/speechai/
 - Gramex documentation - https://learn.gramener.com/guide/

 Please share your feedback with us here http://bit.ly/gramex-pyconf-hyd.
-This will take 2 min of yours.
+This will take only a couple of minutes.

 # Contact